What is a Horizontal Acquisition?

 The other primary benefit is improved distribution, specifically if the merged companies maintain established customer bases in different geographical locations.
 Broadening the range of territories that can be covered often leads to new marketing and revenue opportunities, as well as increasing the likelihood that new consumers will be drawn in.

 A horizontal acquisition also reduces competition and helps to increase market share.
-While not all horizontal mergers are conducted between competing companies, because the nature of the acquisition means that the companies operate in the same general market space, competition is almost always present and is eliminated when the two or more companies combine.
+While not all horizontal mergers are conducted between competing companies, because the nature of the acquisition means that the companies operate in the same general market space, competition is almost always present and is at least reduced when the two or more companies combine.

 A note of warning though, reducing competition, especially in the event that a monopoly is formed, can lead to antitrust legislation being activated.

 Antitrust laws, in a broad sense, are designed to prevent businesses from using dirty tactics to form monopolies and control large portions of the market.
 Basically, these laws attempt to keep a relatively level playing field, maintaining a free market economy by preventing one or more large businesses from dominating the market.